Independent Left (Ireland): History

 Independent Left was founded in Dublin in January 2019 in the run up to the 2019 local elections.
 Its members include John Lyons, Niamh McDonald and Conor Kostick.

-In the 2014 local elections, John Lyons was elected in Dublin Beaumont-Donaghmede ward standing as a member of People Before Profit.
-Lyons stood for election to the Dáil for Dublin Bay North in the 2016 Irish general election.
+In the 2014 local elections, John Lyons was elected to Dublin City Council in the local electoral area (LEA) of Beaumont–Donaghmede for People Before Profit.
+Lyons stood for election in the Dáil constituency of Dublin Bay North in the 2016 general election.
 He was not elected, being eliminated on the fourteenth count in seventh place for a five-seat constituency with 8,476 votes.
-On 7 January 2019, John Lyons left People Before Profit, saying the decision was a hard one, but “the difficulties I've had with the leadership of PBP over the future direction of the party in the Dublin Bay North area over the past six months could ultimately not be resolved.”
+On 7 January 2019, John Lyons left People Before Profit, saying the decision was a hard one, but "the difficulties I've had with the leadership of PBP over the future direction of the party in the Dublin Bay North area over the past six months could ultimately not be resolved."

-In the 2019 local election, the Beaumont-Donaghmede constituency was redrawn and Lyons stood for Independent Left in the Artane-Whitehall constituency in Dublin City Council, being elected to the third (of six) seat on the sixth count.
-In the same election Niamh McDonald stood in the Donaghmede constituency, where she obtained 562 first preference votes, but was not elected.
+At the 2019 Dublin City Council election, the local electoral boundaries were revised, and Lyons stood for Independent Left in the Artane–Whitehall LEA, being elected to the third (of six) seat on the sixth count.
+Niamh McDonald, who stood in the Donaghmede LEA, obtained 562 first preference votes and was not elected.

-John Lyons stood for Independent Left in the Dublin Bay North constituency at the 2020 general election.
+At the 2020 general election, John Lyons stood for Independent Left in the Dublin Bay North constituency.
 He was eliminated on the 13th count with 6,421 votes after transfers.
 His first preference vote was 1,882.

+Lyons, listed on the ballot as an independent candidate, was re-elected to Dublin City Council in the 2024 local elections.